Nano274/YOLO-Object-Detection-and-Gameplay-Design-Practice-in-Unity/0_Assets/Scripts/1_YOLO_Scripts/README.md

 2. Start real-time detection using the `Analysis` script or analyze photos with `RunYOLOv8`.
 3. View bounding boxes and labels rendered dynamically in the Unity scene.
 4. Save analyzed photos for later review.

-For further assistance or customization, feel free to open an issue in the repository.